ricardomatias/playa/README.md

 ![alt](logo.png)

-PLAYA (pronounced `ˈpleɪə `) is a musical theory framework aimed at creating music.
+PLAYA (pronounced `ˈpleɪə `) is a musical theory framework aimed at creating musical phrases.
 It has concepts such as Keys, Scales, Chords and Notes, with which provides way of generating musical phrases.

 ## Install